 All consultants must wear ID badges when conducting fieldwork.
-A new consultant or contractor should send a recent photo (head and shoulders) and a signature (in black ink) for the FCMAT badge to the FCMAT - Secretary II.
+A new consultant or contractor should send a recent photo (head and shoulders) and a signature (in black ink) for the FCMAT badge to the FCMAT administrative assistant at contact@fcmat.org and the FCMAT technical writers at writers@fcmat.org.